Space42's Thuraya 4 Satellite Successfully Launched Into Orbit

 Ali Al Hashemi, CEO of Yahsat Space Services, Space42, commented:

-Thuraya is the satellite mobility aim under Space42's Yahsat Space Services.
-Powered by the cutting-edge Airbus Eurostar Neo platform,
+Thuraya is the satellite mobility arm under Space42's Yahsat Space Services.
+Powered by the cutting-edge Airbus Eurostar Neo platform, Thuraya

 4 features a 12-meter antenna operating in L-Band and a payload equipped with advanced onboard processing.
 These capabilities enable unparalleled routing flexibility of up to 3,200 channels with dynamic power allocation across multiple spot beams.